Prashanna-Raj-Pandit/Prashanna-Raj-Pandit/README.md

 - **Tools & Technologies:** Leveraging frameworks like **TensorFlow**, **OpenCV**, and **Python** to achieve efficient and scalable solutions.
 - **Research Contributions:** Aiming to publish innovative findings that contribute to advancements in computer vision and artificial intelligence.

-This role strengthens my expertise in data-driven problem-solving and fuels my passion for exploring the frontiers of AI and video analytics.
 ---

 ## 🛠️ Tech Stack